Read the first part here.

 Find availability for tour!

 At the first stop after Cork, two ladies boarded the train and sat opposite of me.
 They happened to be two Irish schoolteachers and in their 30s.
 They soon engaged in a two hour long discussion about one of them and her trip to San Francisco in the US.
 I casually listened to the stories of her impresson of the city as the Irish accent blended well with the ambient sounds from the train.
 I had a real visual feast rolling past outside, vast plains with lush arable land on this spring day.

 One of the ladies blurted out “Oh and I met Annie.
 You know she’s a converted Catholic.
 So that’s contraception out the window” “Ooh..”
-That is an amusing and original beginning to a conversation to myself who as a Swede who never encountered such topics back home, in a Protestant country by name but where not many people go to church.
+That is an amusing and original beginning of a conversation to myself who never encountered such topics back home, in a Protestant country by name but where not many people go to church.
 Maybe if there was a mobile app for it, people would go.
 Then again, I think people have plenty to do with a variety of mobile apps.